Best cryptocurrency exchanges and trading apps in May 2023

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-While cryptocurrency has surged in popularity in recent years, only a small minority of Americans have actually traded it.
-Among the most popular cryptos are Bitcoin, Ethereum and Dogecoin, each of which has seen a lot of action in the past year or so.
+While cryptocurrency has surged in popularity in recent years, only a minority of Americans have actually traded it.
+Among the most popular cryptos are Bitcoin, Ethereum and Cardano, each of which has seen a lot of action as prices rise and fall.
 The appeal for traders?
 The potential to make significant money on the volatility of these highly speculative assets.

 Increasingly, traders have more and more ways to access cryptocurrencies.
 New exchanges and trading platforms have started in response to the wide interest in crypto.
 In fact, you may already have an app on your phone that lets you trade.
 For example, if you have the PayPal or Venmo apps, you can buy and sell at least a few different cryptocurrency coins.
 But other apps and exchanges give you access to a wider selection of cryptocurrency — there are literally thousands — or they offer other benefits such as lower cost.